• Skip to main content

 Counter circuit:

-Note: Display connections are not shown in the first diagram for drawing convinces.
-The second diagram shows the display connection with 220-ohm current limiting resistors.
+Note: Display connections are not shown in the first diagram for drawing convenience.
+The second diagram above shows how the displays can be configured to individual 4026 ICs through 220-ohm current limiting resistors.

 This proposed stage is responsible for counting the number of visitors and also driving the 7 segment displays.
 Before we dive into the explanation of the above circuit, it is important to know about the pin diagram of IC 4026 and what each of the pin does, at the same time you will also understand the above circuit stage.